P3L-sym/P3L-sym/README.md

 Experienced in managing team projects, which has helped me develop leadership skills.
 I have a strong work ethic and a constant drive to expand my skillset.
 My Cv can be downloaded from my personal website!!
-The next part of my Journey will be into Space Simulations using C++ ans OpenGL
+The next part of my Journey will be into Space Simulations using C++ and OpenGL

 ---